GeekHunter-Brasil/hello-world/testing-styleguide/README.md

 In order to increase code quality overtime, it's very useful to enforce a non-decreasing policy in our CI/CD pipelines.
 With that in mind, we don't allow code to be merged in the main branches if the overall code coverage decreases.
 Additionaly, we look at the branches coverage as the criteria taken into account as it helps us focus on non trivial code we want to test instead of enforcing a 100% line coverage.
 Therefore, make sure you cover all possible code paths in your specification file.

 It's worth noting that too many code paths to cover may indicate a method that can be simplified and broken down.
-Take a look at [this definition](https://docs.codeclimate.com/docs/cyclomatic-complexity) to help guide on that regard and [this introduction](https://www.atlassian.com/continuous-delivery/software-testing/code-coverage) to code coverage.
+Take a look at [this definition](https://docs.codeclimate.com/docs/cyclomatic-complexity) to help guide on that regard and at [this introduction](https://www.atlassian.com/continuous-delivery/software-testing/code-coverage) to code coverage as well.

 ### Do not refactor code unless tested

-By refactoring, we mean the act of changing the implementation of an entity without changing its external behavior/functionality.
+By refactoring, we mean the act of changing the implementation of a subject without changing its external behavior/functionality.
 Therefore, by definition, any black-box testing that is written for that entity should continue to pass.
 That means we can, and should, see tests as a guardrail that will prevent us from making mistakes during refactoring.

 Therefore, do not refactor code unless tested; otherwise you risk introducing bugs to the codebase that may not be caught by someone else in a Code Review.